hydrodynamicstability/statquotes/README.md

 - "At the risk of the obvious, inferences to imaginary populations are also imaginary."

-  - David A. Freedman & Richard A. Berk (2005)
+  - Richard A. Berk & David A. Freedman (2003)

   - Statistical assumptions as empirical commitments.
-In *Law, Punishment, and Social Control:  Essays in Honor of Sheldon Messenger*, 2d ed., ed. by T. G. Blomberg and S. Cohn.
+In *Punishment, and Social Control:  Essays in Honor of Sheldon Messenger*, 2d ed., ed. by T. G. Blomberg and S. Cohn.
 Aldine de Gruyter, pp. 235-254.

 - "On the basis of the same data, you cannot both discover a feature and perform a meaningful statistical test for its presence....it is no longer possible to calculate reliable P-values *after* one has looked at the data -- unless they are based on fresh data, they may be worse than useless, namely misleading."